maddiehenniger/nf-imputation-pipeline/README.md

 The pipeline will automatically detect where your sample(s), reference(s), and optionally, your pre-indexed file(s) are located.
 IMPORTANT: (Feature) If you do not have your samples and references pre-indexed and in the same directory defined in your samplesheet, the pipeline will check if the files exist in `${PROJECTDIR}/data/samples/` and `${PROJECTDIR}/data/references/` directories and perform indexing - if they do not exist in the defined directories, the pipeline is set to hard copy these files to these directories to perform downstream analysis, which can impact your processing time and available storage.
 Therefore, to avoid unneccessary duplication of files, we recommend either preemptively creating these directories and populating them with the correct files, and, optionally, pre-indexing your files.

+In the downstream analysis, the user will be allowed the ability to specify the `--map` parameter for phasing, and the `--m` parameter for imputation steps.
+These parameters are specifically for genetic maps, which specify recombination rates.
+Specifically, the user should pre-prepare genetic maps for each chromosome of interest that is present between their test samples and reference panels.
+These genetic maps are a text file that should consist of 3 columns: pos / chr / cM.
+They may optionally end in .gz.
+The name scheme of these files should remain consistent for pipeline configuration and be pre-supplied in the configuration file.

 #### Sample and Reference Files and Metadata

 !
 Undergoing Construction: For the current implementation of the pipeline, you MUST supply the path to the reference database AND the indexed file for testing.
 Making the indexing optional is a future priority implementation !